February 11th, 2020

 We love adding this mix to plant-based milk, oatmeal, smoothies and even water (yes, it’s that good!).

-Note: Mellow Yellow is safe for most people.
+Note: Magic Mushroom is safe for most people.
 However, if you are taking medication or you’re currently pregnant, consult your doctor before taking this mix.

 Written by Reigna